owensgroup/mgpuscheduler/README.md

 >>> **Fused Multiply-Add** - multiplyAdd.cu & multiplyAdd.cuh
 >>> <br> **Matrix Multiplication** - matrixmultiply.cu & matrixmultiply.cuh
 <br> This is where majority of your own application is created.
 The header file is used to define two classes per application `MatrixMultiply` and `BatchMatrixMultiply`, where one handles the core of application and the other handles the batch operation of said application.
 Required variables can also be initialized in the header file if they are suppose to be accessed by the entire class.
-<br>`__global__ void GPUMatrixMultiply(const int WIDTH, float * A, float * B, float * C)` In this example, this is the actual kernel where matrix multiplication happens.
+* `__global__ void GPUMatrixMultiply(const int WIDTH, float * A, float * B, float * C)` In this example, this is the actual kernel where matrix multiplication happens.
-<br>`void MatrixMultiply::FreeHostMemory()` Used to free host memory.
+* `void MatrixMultiply::FreeHostMemory()` Used to free host memory.
-<br>`void MatrixMultiply::FreeDeviceMemory()` Used to free device memory.
+* `void MatrixMultiply::FreeDeviceMemory()` Used to free device memory.
-<br>`void MatrixMultiply::InitializeData(int vectorSize, int threadsPerBlock, int kernelNum)` Initialize host data in here, it can also be used to compute a CPU check.
+* `void MatrixMultiply::InitializeData(int vectorSize, int threadsPerBlock, int kernelNum)` Initialize host data in here, it can also be used to compute a CPU check.
-<br>`int MatrixMultiply::AcquireDeviceResources(std::vector< DeviceInfo > *deviceInfo)` Find a device with enough resources, and if available, decrement the available resources and return the id.
+* `int MatrixMultiply::AcquireDeviceResources(std::vector< DeviceInfo > *deviceInfo)` Find a device with enough resources, and if available, decrement the available resources and return the id.
-<br>`void MatrixMultiply::ReleaseDeviceResources(std::vector< DeviceInfo > *deviceInfo)` Execution is complete, release the GPU resources for other threads.
+* `void MatrixMultiply::ReleaseDeviceResources(std::vector< DeviceInfo > *deviceInfo)` Execution is complete, release the GPU resources for other threads.
-<br>`void MatrixMultiply::FinishHostExecution()` Execution is complete.
+* `void MatrixMultiply::FinishHostExecution()` Execution is complete.
 Record completion event and timers, verify result, and free host memory.
-<br>`void BatchMatrixMultiply::GenerateData()` Generate data for the entire batch of MatrixMultiply's being run.
+* `void BatchMatrixMultiply::GenerateData()` Generate data for the entire batch of MatrixMultiply's being run.
-<br>`void BatchMatrixMultiply::ComputeBatchResults()`
+* `void BatchMatrixMultiply::ComputeBatchResults()`
-<br>`void BatchMatrixMultiply::OutputResultsCSV(const std::string &kernelName)`
+* `void BatchMatrixMultiply::OutputResultsCSV(const std::string &kernelName)`
-<br>`void BatchMatrixMultiply::RunExperiment(const std::string &kernelName)` Is where you define the experiment, including cudaMallocs, Memcopies, and kernel executions.
+* `void BatchMatrixMultiply::RunExperiment(const std::string &kernelName)` Is where you define the experiment, including cudaMallocs, Memcopies, and kernel executions.